 1. Chai in a clay cup

-Despite the Indian origin, the name Chai likely originated from Mandarin word for tea, which is “cha”.
-Chai is often served in a “cutting” portion (half a cup) and in most part of North India, it’s usually served in an unglazed clay cup called Kulhad (or Bhar in Kolkata).
+Despite the Indian origin, the name Chai likely originated from the Mandarin word for tea, which is “cha”.
+Chai is often served in a “cutting” portion (half a cup) and in most parts of North India, it’s usually served in an unglazed clay cup called Kulhad (or Bhar in Kolkata).
 These clay cups are only to be used once – I was quite surprised when I saw people throwing away their clay cups into the bin, but these cups are actually environmentally friendly.
 The clay would return back into the soil once disposed of, unlike plastic cups.
 Clay also has tons of health benefits compared to using plastic cups.

 2. Paneer, fresh Cheese from India

 My friends are gonna roll their eyes at me for this – but YES I LOVE PANEER!
-I love Paneer in all forms – in a curry, in a sweet-sour sauce or grilled on a skewer… it’s just so good!
+I love Paneer in all forms – in a curry, in a sweet-sour sauce, or grilled on a skewer… it’s just so good!

-Paneer is a semi-firm cheese that will not melt in cooking temperature, so it is often used in savory vegetarian dishes.
+Paneer is a semi-firm cheese that will not melt at cooking temperature, so it is often used in savory vegetarian dishes.
 The closest other types of cheese I’ve tasted that is similar to Paneer is probably Haloumi, although Paneer tasted fresher and less salty than Haloumi in my opinion.

-Panipuri is a common Indian street snack, consist of bite-sized, hollow crispy fried dough (called “puri”) containing chickpeas, potatoes, and onion.
-The puri is then dipped in a jar of cold water, so that it is totally filled with the water inside.
+Panipuri is a common Indian street snack, consisting of bite-sized, hollow crispy fried dough (called “puri”) containing chickpeas, potatoes, and onion.
+The puri is then dipped in a jar of cold water so that it is totally filled with the water inside.
 This is where the “pani” part of the name comes from – it just means water.
 There are typically two types of flavor of the pani – sweet or spicy – and I personally loved the spicy version!
 The pani is typically served cold and flavored with all kinds of herbs and spices.

 Panipuri is usually served from a stall, where you can just stand there with a bowl in your hand, point at the panipuri flavor you want and the stall owner will hand you the tiny puri straight into your bowl which you then proceed to eat in one gulp.
 I had 5-6 of these in one go.
 No shame.
 They are so easy to eat and very delicious.

-Okay, that’s my experience from attending an Indian wedding!
+Okay, that’s my experience of attending an Indian wedding!
 It was such a fun weekend full of cultural learning and festivities.
 Special thanks to Varsha and Shefali for the bits of cultural education during the entire wedding.
-It was indeed information overload, and I wouldn’t have been so lost it wasn’t for you guys!
+It was indeed information overload, and I wouldn’t have been so lost if it wasn’t for you guys!